renanqts/pinger/README.md

 ### About:

 The project was thought to monitor devices.
 If you need a simple way to monitor your devices by cell phone, you can use that.
-With Pinger (name of the project), you can get alerts about the status of devices and manage them by Telegram.
+With Pinger (name of the project), you can get alerts about the status of devices and manage them via Telegram.

 ### Requirements: